dariooddenino/dariooddenino.github.io/_posts/2018-10-04-purescript-package-magers.md

 layout:     post
 title:      A quick overview of Purescript package managers as of October 2018
 date:       2018-10-04 20:14:00
-published:  false
 categories: purescript
 ---

-In this post I want to give a veru quick overview of Purescript's package managers and some tools related to them.
+In this post I want to give a very quick overview of Purescript's package managers and some tools related to them.

 I'll go through: